Do you need to wear retainers after Invisible Braces treatment?

 You’ve done it.
-After the 6-9 months of wearing your invisible braces for 20-22 hours a day you just can’t stop staring at your new, straight set of teeth in the mirror.
+After the time spent wearing your invisible braces for 20-22 hours a day, you just can’t stop staring at your new, straight set of teeth in the mirror.

 We hate to break it to you, but the work does not end here.
 It does get easier though.
 Your teeth are in constant movement because the bone around your teeth are still soft from the invisible braces treatment.

-To counter that, you need to retain your perfect smile with… retainers.
+To counter that, you need to retain your new smile with… retainers.

 After wearing your clear aligners, your teeth might have a tendency to “rebound” or go back to their old position as a result of muscle memory.
 Retainers help prevent this by putting just enough pressure (much less than from braces) on your teeth so they can “retain” their position.